ramccor/kotlin/analysis/symbol-light-classes/readme.md

 ## Implementations

-Some common sense: light classes should be as lightweight as possible to not affect the performance (both CPU and memory).
+Some common sense:
+- Light classes should be as lightweight as possible to not affect the performance (both CPU and memory)
-Information shouldn't be stored on hard references unless absolutely necessary (e.g., a name computation as it might be on a hot path).
+- Prefer to not store information directly in light classes unless necessary (e.g., a name computation can be done lazily and stored on a hard reference as it might be on a hot path).
+It is usually a trade-off between performance and memory usage
-Potentially heavy computations should be done lazily.
+- Potentially heavy computations should be done lazily

 ### Symbol Light Classes (a.k.a.
 SLC)